Effective Training Rollout Strategies Align with Desired Results

 Three Training Rollout Strategies To Help the Transfer of Training

 There are many obstacles to the successful transfer of training.
 But if you carefully consider the following three training strategies when rolling out a learning solution, you’ll be much more likely to achieve the results you seek.

 The above three alternatives assume that you have already explicitly linked the training initiative to key business priorities, completed a training needs assessment, and designed the overall solution and training measurement strategies effectively.
 Additionally, be aware that within these three strategies, each option has advantages and disadvantages depending upon your specific workplace culture, budget, desired outcomes, and where you are on the learning maturity continuum.

 Prototyping the program on a targeted group allows you to invest on a limited basis, increase buy-in, speed up the design process, and decrease costs.
 You must be willing, however, to learn and adjust from the pilot as needed.

 - Top Down

-Starting a program with leadership and then cascading down increases executive support and sends a clear message on the importance of the initiative.
+Starting a program with leadership and then cascading down through the ranks increases executive support and sends a clear message on the importance of the initiative.
 Getting all the executives to participate may be difficult and they may not have the skills to coach and model the content afterward.